Virtual Reality For Electrical Engineering Education

 The employment of electronic engineers is expected to grow by 3% from 2019 to 2029 (according to BIS) which is significant growth.

-In order to adapt to the ever-evolving industry and technology standards, including the integration of virtual reality (VR), the traditional method of electrical engineering teaching and learning will not suffice.
+In order to adapt to the ever-evolving industry and technology standards, including the integration of virtual reality (VR) and virtual industrial visits, the traditional method of electrical engineering teaching and learning will not suffice.

 Fostering a tech-centric educational culture, enriched with advancements like VR in electronics, is the need of the hour.